 - If you have a learner’s permit, you cannot use a handheld cell phone while driving for the first 6 months that you drive.

 - Any driver less than 18 years old cannot use a handheld cell phone while driving.

 - All drivers are prohibited from using cell phones in school zones, and school bus drivers can never use cell phones.

 With more than 100 years of legal experience, the Houston car accident lawyers at Fibich, Leebron, Copeland & Briggs know what it takes to fight for your rights.
 We can help you recover the compensation you are entitled to following a car accident involving a distracted driver — compensation that can cover the expense of doctor’s visits, surgery, rehabilitation programs, prescriptions, and any other expenses you may have incurred as a result of your injuries.

-We’ve helped clients like you since 1992, so get in touch with us today by contacting our office and asking for a free, no-obligation consultation.
+We’ve helped clients like you since 1992, so get in touch with us today by contacting our Houston personal injury lawyer and asking for a free, no-obligation consultation.